-Rationale: Obesity is a problem throughout the population and is significantly higher in Scioto County than Ohio and the nation.
-Obesity contributes to poor health increased risk for many diseases including cancer, heart disease, high blood pressure, and diabetes.
+Rationale: Obesity is a problem throughout the population and is significantly higher in risk for many diseases including cancer, heart disease, high blood pressure, and diabetes.
 Lowering weight often helps reverse the effects of diabetes and high blood pressure and reduce the risk for other negative health conditions.